General Curriculum Core Courses for MS and PhD

 155:501 Advanced Transport Phenomena

 Momentum transport processes in laminar- and turbulent-flow systems.
 Development and application of steady and unsteady boundary-layer processes, including growth, similitude principles, and separation.
 Potential flow theory coupled with viscous dissipation at boundaries.
 Momentum transport in fixed- and fluid-bed exchangers and reactors.
-Prerequisite: Undergraduate transport phenomena.
+Prerequisite: Undergraduate transport phenomena or instructor's permission.

 155:502 Advanced Transport Phenomena II

 Energy balances derived from first and second law approaches to open systems, with reaction.
 Conduction in fluids and solids, both steady and unsteady examples.
 Convection in laminar- and turbulent-flow systems.
 Diffusion and its treatment in stagnant and flowing media.
 Two-phase systems, coupled reaction, and mass transfer.
 Interphase transport.
-Prerequisite: Permission of instructor.
+Prerequisite: Undergraduate transport phenomena or instructor's permission.

 155:507 Analytical Methods in Chemical and Biochemical Engineering